Blogs/Current Article

 How to Measure the Land Using a Trace Map in Nepal

 Are you building a house?
 Buying land?
 Or just trying to understand how big your land really is in Nepal?
+Then this guide is just for you!

+We’ll show you exactly how to measure your land using a trace map step by step, in super simple language so easy that even a Grade 2 student can understand.
 Whether you're in Kathmandu, Pokhara, Chitwan, or any village in Nepal, this method will help you calculate your land area in ropani, aana, paisa, daam, or square feet/meters, without hiring anyone!

 What is a Trace Map?

+A trace map (tracing paper map) is a small drawing of your real land.
+It shows the shape and boundary of your land, but it's not actual size.
 Imagine your land is as big as a football field.
 The trace map is just a mini drawing of that field on a piece of paper.
 So, we need to multiply to know the real size.

-Why You Need to Measure Land Using a Trace Map
+Why You Need to Measure Land Using a Trace Map?

-...you need to know the exact area of your land.
+In Nepal, land records are often handwritten or kept as maps in the land revenue office.
+When you want to: you need to know the exact area of your land.
 And if all you have is a trace map, this guide will help you measure it 100% accurately.

 Tools You’ll Need (Nothing Fancy!)